LOOKING TO GET INVOLVED? CHECK OUT THE EVENTS CALENDAR!

 FY26 Executive Council

-Dr. Tracy Nguyen is an optometrist, dedicated mentor, and passionate advocate for women in engineering.
-Inspired by her experiences, she is committed to empowering women and creating opportunities in engineering and technology.
-As SWE-SD Vice President (FY24 & FY25) and Outreach Chair (FY22 & FY23), Dr. Nguyen expanded outreach efforts from once a quarter to over 100 outreach events annually.
-She led impactful initiatives such as Meet Up with Engineers, Women in STEM Forum, SWE STEM Leader & Innovator Series, and Girls in STEM Inspiration Day, fostering mentorship and increasing engagement.
-She also championed the creation of SWE Affiliates at local community colleges and strengthened SWE-SD’s partnerships with organizations like SHPE and Latinas in Tech, promoting diversity and cross- organizational collaboration.
-These initiatives earned SWE-SD the SWE Mission Recognition for WE23 and WE24, showcasing her impact for SWE’s mission and long-term impact.
-Her commitment to diversity, equity, inclusion, and belonging was recognized with the WE23 SWE Spark Award and WE24 DEI & Individual Recognition.
+As SWE San Diego Vice President (FY24 and FY25) and former Outreach Chair (FY22 and FY23), Dr. Nguyen transformed outreach from quarterly events to more than 100 annually.
+She launched and grew impactful initiatives including Meet Up with Engineers, the Women in STEM Forum, the SWE STEM Leaders & Innovators Series, and the Girls in STEM Inspiration Day.
+These programs foster mentorship and meaningful engagement.
+She also championed the creation of SWE Affiliates at community colleges and strengthened partnerships with organizations such as SHPE and Latinas in Tech, advancing diversity and cross-organizational collaboration.
+These efforts earned SWE San Diego back-to-back SWE Mission Recognition awards at WE23 and WE24.

 I am deeply honored and excited to accept the position of Vice President of SWE San Diego for FY26.
 With over 15 years of academic and research experience across two countries, I bring a unique blend of technical expertise, educational leadership, and unwavering commitment to advancing equity and inclusion in STEM.